top of page

 Wrap the beets in foil and bake in the oven for 45-60 minutes until cooked.
 I like to leave the beets a bit on the raw side.
 Cool and slip off the skins.
 Cut into small wedges.

 Add half the oil to a wide frying pan and half the cumin seeds.
-Sautè for 10 seconds till the seeds turn a shade darker and add the carrots and a pinch of salt.
-Cook on a low flame for 1-2 minutes till the carrots are barely cooked, you do not want them mushy.
+Sautè for 10 seconds until the seeds turn a shade darker.
+Add the carrots and a pinch of salt.
+Cook on a low flame for 1-2 minutes until the carrots are barely cooked—you do not want them mushy.
 Remove from the heat and set aside.

 Add the remaining oil and the remaining cumin seeds and fry like above.
 Add the beets and toss for 2 minutes till warmed and scented with the cumin.
 Set aside.

-To serve, in a large wide bowl, spread the haydari on the bottom.
-Top with the slightly warmed carrots and beets. garnish with the walnuts and the dill fronds.
+To serve, spread the haydari on the bottom of a large, wide bowl.
+Top with the slightly warmed carrots and beets.
+Garnish with the walnuts and the dill fronds.
 Serve immediately.

 • Facebook